nextgenthemes/advanced-responsive-video-embedder/readme.md

 #### &#9733; &#9733; &#9733; &#9733; &#9733; Only Plug-in that worked ####
 I used a lot of high ranking plug-ins but they still broke my design.
 Downloaded this and worked right away.
 Thanks! [review by crconnell89](https://wordpress.org/support/plugin/advanced-responsive-video-embedder/reviews/?filter=5)
 This plugin is financed by the awesome buyers of the [Pro Addon](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase).
 The development and support of this plugins has become a almost full time job for me so I hope you understand that I can not make all features gratis and that you [purchase it](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase) to get extra features support the development.

 ### [Pro Addon](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase) ###

-*   **Feel good about yourself** for supporting my long time work on this plugin.
-Tons of hours, weekends … always worked on [improving it](https://wordpress.org/plugins/advanced-responsive-video-embedder/changelog/) 5+ years.
 *   **Disable links in embeds (killer feature!)**
-    For example: Clicking on a title in a YouTube embed will not open a new popup/tab/window. **Prevent video hosters to lead your visitors away from your site!** Note this also breaks sharing functionality and is not possible when the provider requires flash.
+    For example: Clicking on a title in a YouTube embed will not open a new popup/tab/window. **Prevent video hosts to lead your visitors away from your site!** Note this also breaks sharing functionality and is not possible when the provider requires flash.
 Try it on [this page](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/).
 Right click on links still works.
 *   **Lazyload mode**
     Make your site load **faster** by loading only a image instead of the entire video player on pageload.
 *   **Lazyload -> Lightbox**
     Shows the Video in a Lightbox after clicking a preview image
 *   **Link -> Lightbox**
     Use simple links as triggers for lightboxed videos
-*   Show the latest video of a YouTube channel by using the channel URL (updated/cached hourly)
 *   Automatic or custom thumbnail images
 *   Automatic or custom titles on top of your thumbnails
-*   'Grow on click' feature
+*   'Expand on click' feature
 *   3 hover styles
 *   2 play icon styles to choose from
 *   Responsive thumbnails using cutting edge HTML5 technology
+*   **Feel good about yourself** for supporting my 5+ years work on this plugin.
+Tons of hours, weekends … always worked on improving it.
+*   Show the latest video of a YouTube channel by using the channel URL (updated/cached hourly)
 *   **[Get the ARVE Pro Addon](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase)**

 ### ARVE AMP Addon ###